Call us anytime at +20 100 213 5997 or Request a Quote

 26- Atef: Symbolizing the Egyptian Deity Osiris

-• Origin/Evolution: The Atef is closely associated with Osiris, but its exact origin is unclear.
-It symbolizes both his kingship of the afterlife and the fertile power of the land.
+• Origin/Evolution: The Atef is closely tied to Osiris, but its exact start is unclear.
+It stands for his kingship of the afterlife and the land’s fertile power.

-• Mythological/Ritual Usage: Pharaohs wore the Atef in certain ceremonies to identify themselves with Osiris and gain his favor for their rule and their afterlife.
+• Mythological/Ritual Usage: Pharaohs wore the Atef in ceremonies to link with Osiris.
+They hoped to gain his favor for their rule and afterlife.

 27- Canopic Jars: Symbolizing Mummification and Protection

-• Origin/Evolution: Canopic jars appear in the Old Kingdom, evolving in shape and material over time.
-Their specific connection with the sons of Horus, protectors of the organs, develops in the Middle Kingdom.
+• Origin/Evolution: Canopic jars started in the Old Kingdom and changed over time.
+They became linked to the sons of Horus in the Middle Kingdom.

-• Mythological/Ritual Usage: Mummification rituals were complex, with each organ having a specific divine protector.
-The jars ensured the deceased’s bodily integrity for the afterlife.
+• Mythological/Ritual Usage: The mummification rituals were complex.
+Each organ had a divine protector.
+The jars kept the body whole for the afterlife.

 28- Sesen: Symbolizing the Sun, Rebirth, and Creation